mpicbg-scicomp/tissue_miner/quickstart_tutorial/ubuntu/tutorials/cell_contributions_to_tissue_shear.md

 # Cell contributions to tissue shear analysis

-Cell contributions to tissue shear (change in aspect-ratio or pure shear) are calculated from the database using a dedicated routine included in the automated workflow.
-Therefore, on top of building the database, we also run this routine with the command `sm shear_calculate`.

 ### 1. Plot the rate of tissue shear and its cellular contributions

+To plot cellular contributions to tissue shear (change in aspect-ratio or pure shear), we need a database, but we also need to run the `sm shear_calculate` command, which will take information from the database and calculate shear (using a routine that is included in the automated workflow).
+This command will also build the database if not yet present.
+The next command below pools the calculated data and makes the plot we want.
+It takes the current movie directory `.` as an input and it outputs the results in the `output_analysis` folder within the same movie directory.

 * Copy-paste the following commands in the terminal: